Degree Regulations of the Diaconia University of Applied Sciences

 The grounds for granting extensions are based on the decision-maker’s discretion and his/her assessment of the conditions prevailing for the completion of studies as stipulated in the degree regulations.

 The extension of the study right period calls for specific reasons.
 Applications must be submitted in writing to the Study Guidance Counsellor before the expiration of the right to study.
 The prerequisite for extensions is that unfinished studies be no more than 60 ECTS for Bachelor’s degree students and 40 ECTS for Master’s degree students and that the studies can be completed within one academic year.
 The decisions concerning extensions of the right to study are made by the Vice Rector on the basis of Study Guidance Counsellors’ recommendations.
-The student has the right to request correction to the decision on the loss of study right from the UAS Board of Diak within 14 days after the declaration of the decision (Act 351/2003, Section 20).
+The student has the right to appeal the decision on the loss of study right to the UAS Board of Directors within 14 days after the publication of the decision (Act 351/2003, Section 20).

 Section 14 Forfeiture and Reinstatement of the Right to Study

 Degree programme students forfeit their right to study if they have not registered as present or absent in the manner required by the school or if they fail to complete their studies within the normative duration of such studies plus one year (Act 351/2003, Section 25).
 If a student who has lost his/her right to study wishes to start or resume his/her studies later, he/she must present the University of Applied Sciences an application for the restoration of his/her right to study.
 Such applications may be submitted without participation in the student selection process (Act 325/2015, Section 32).

 Fee-paying students forfeit their right to study if they fail to pay their tuition fees by the deadline provided by the University of Applied Sciences.

 When a transfer student accepts a new right to study, the older right that formed the grounds for the transfer ceases to be in force (Act 325/2015).